sharma-dj/NodeJs/aws-lambda-app/README.md

-# NodeJs
+# AWS Lambda
-AWS lambda function to take ec2 instance ami image backup
+This is a lambda function for updating Auto Scaling Group